How To Dehydrate Blackberries and Make Blackberry Powder

 How do I use dehydrated blackberries?

-• Add to your cold cereal.
+• Add to your cold cereal and granola.

 • Perfect for hot oatmeal.

-• A great addition to pancake batter.
+• A great addition to the batter for delicious pancakes.

 • You can buy plain yogurt and add dehydrated blackberries or powder to it.